codersrb/Calculate-distance-between-two-points/README.md

 ```
  ### Database structure
  ```
- This should be the database structure to store latitude and longitude in MySQL database CREATE TABLE `markers` (
+CREATE TABLE `markers` (
   `id` INT NOT NULL AUTO_INCREMENT PRIMARY KEY , `name` VARCHAR( 60 ) NOT NULL ,